The Newly Insured Part Two

 The sad part is that when all is said and done we will still have about twenty-five million to thirty million individuals who will remain uninsured so where does this leave us.
 The Medicare health insurance system is being decimated to the tune of half a trillion dollars and more individuals are going to be relegated into Medicaid.

 We are not equipped to handle the large mandated influx into the health insurance and health care system.
-The health insurance providers are also scrambling because they will no longer have the ability to refuse health insurance coverage to individuals and the lifetime cap has been removed which will hurt.
+Health insurance providers are also scrambling because they will no longer have the ability to refuse health insurance coverage to individuals and the lifetime cap has been removed which will hurt.

 They will ask and receive copies of all your known medical records from your medical health care provider.
 When they have completed going through your medical health care records they will tell you what type of health insurance policy you will carry.
 You will accommodate the request of the Internal Revenue Service.

 Those individuals who defy the request of the Internal Revenue Service will receive a monetary penalty.
-The monetary penalty can go as high as two percent of your annual gross income and that will probably go higher with the passage of time.
+The monetary penalty can go as high as two percent of your annual gross income and that will probably go higher with time.

 Related posts from our blog: